Harishanan/AI-Email-Writer/README.md

 ## 💬 Contact

-Created with ❤️ by [Your Name].
+Created with ❤️ by [Harishanan Thevarajah].
 Feel free to reach out!